JuliaQX/QXGraphDecompositions.jl/docs/src/LabeledGraph.md

 N = 10
 G = LabeledGraph(N)

-# Display the label assigned to the first and last vertices in the graph.
+# Display the label assigned to the first and last vertices of the graph.
 @show G.labels[1]
 @show G.labels[end]

-# Remove the first vertex in the graph.
+# Remove the first vertex of the graph.
 To remove a vertex, LightGraphs first swaps the
-# positions of the vertex being removed and the last vertex and then removes the last vertex.
+# positions of the vertex being removed with the last vertex and then removes the last vertex.
 rem_vertex!(G, 1)

 # Display the label which is now assigned to the first vertex in the graph.